kengentenerende/ThreatHunting/THPTHEEA.md

 ```
 You should only see 1 instance of Ism.exe on Windows 7 machines.
 You should NOT be seeing this on Windows 8 and beyond.
 It will be running as a service DLL instead: Ism.dll.

+• LSM spawning any child process
+• Running outside system32
+• Not running as SYSTEM
+• Parent process not wininit.exe
 ```

 ## Service Control Manager (**services.exe**)